andlo/mycroft-skills-list-gitbook/skills/pacetasks-employee-skill.dakam.md

 ---
-description: A skill for pacetasks
+description: 'A skill for pacetasks'
 ---

 ### _pacetasks-employee-skill.dakam_